AsherTitus/ajtitus_HW6/README.md

 ## Acknowledgements
 - This project was inspired by Professor Mike Colbert.
-- This project was based on [this template](https://www.free-css.com/free-css-templates/page259/the-town).
+- This project was based on an example given in class.
-- You can download this free template if you are interested.

 ## Contact